Cooking with Green Crabs FAQ

 Are there soft-shell green crabs in the US?

-The process of molting green crabs is incredibly labor intensive but some US harvesters such as Michael Masi of Shell + Claw have had success in molting invasive soft-shell green crabs and selling small batches to restaurants.
+The process of molting green crabs is incredibly labor-intensive but some US harvesters such as Michael Masi of Shell + Claw have had success in molting invasive soft-shell green crabs and selling small batches to restaurants.

 In Venice, Italy soft-shell Mediterranean green crabs are a coveted seafood that can retail for up to 100 €/kg.
 Moecante (Venetian soft-shell green crab harvesters) dedicate their entire career to molting soft-shells and selling green crab roe in the off-season.